-While our program started in 2006 with an audience of solely formal life science teachers, today we welcome applications from both informal and formal educators.
-For formal 6–12+ educators, our emphasis is now on site teams of 2–3, with at least one science teacher “anchor”, and 1–2 non-science teachers interested in incorporating conservation in their subjects and engaging in cross-curricular projects centered on student action and wildlife conservation!
+We welcome applications from both informal and formal educators around the country who work with Grade 6–12 audiences.
+For formal Grade 6–12+ educators, our emphasis is now on site teams of 2–3, with at least one science teacher “anchor,” and 1–2 non-science teachers interested in incorporating conservation in their subjects and engaging in cross-curricular projects centered on student action and wildlife conservation!

-In 2018, we piloted workshops in three new locations: Hawai'i, Michigan, and Kenya.
-We are tentatively planning to deliver a workshop in Hawai'i again in 2021, but applicants for these workshops are restricted to the islands of Hawai'i and Kauai.
-Every year we welcome participants from every state and country to our traditional workshops based out of San Diego.
-This year, out of an abundance of caution we are restricting applications and registrations to residents of Arizona, California, and Nevada (with a select few from Colorado).
-Teacher Workshops is a free, professional development program.
-We do offer a registration option for educators with access to professional development funds that can cover the cost of attending Teacher Workshops.
-Educators who wish to register (as opposed to apply for the workshop for free) and guarantee their spot will pay a $2,000 fee which includes all the same experiences and accommodations as applicants, minus the stipend.
+Teacher Workshops in Conservation Science is a free, professional development program.
+We also offer a registration option for educators with access to professional development funds that can cover the cost of attending Teacher Workshops.
+Educators who wish to register (as opposed to apply for the workshop for free) and guarantee their spot will pay a $2,000 fee, which includes all the same experiences and accommodations as applicants, minus the stipend.

 Program Time Commitment & Coursework

-Apply/Register here to Teacher Workshops in Conservation Science in Escondido, California by April 11th, 2021.
+Teacher Workshops in Conservation Science in Escondido, California: